x-bananer/astra/README.md

 ASTRA helps to do the following.

 - enhance the effectiveness and clarity of group work
-    - support the development of teamwork skills relevant to industry
+- support the development of teamwork skills relevant toindustry
 - highlight areas where the workflow could be strengthened
-    - support students in developing practical skills for structured and collaborative project work
+- support students in developing practical skills forstructured and collaborative project work